F1rst-Unicorn/stocks/client/ROADMAP.md

 * 00005 : NEW  : Rework logging, use log4j
 * 00006 : NEW  : Improve displaying food lists
 * 00007 : NEW  : Enable entering names with spaces
+* 00008 : NEW  : Add release build management

 ## Version 0.6
 * 00001 : NEW  : Add emitting QR codes for new users